sunrivse/sunrivse/README.md

 ⠂⠄⠄⠂⠁⠁⠂⠄⠄⠂⠁⠁⠂⠄⠄⠂ ⠂⠄⠄⠂☆

-Please note that I tend to be VERY sensitive and may appear reserved; as such, I may not engage in conversation as frequently.
+Please note that I tend to be VERY sensitive, clingy and emotional, and may appear reserved; as such, I may not engage in conversation as frequently.

 Thank you for understanding my communication preferences.